-National Infant Immunization Week April 21st to the 28th, 2018
+National Infant Immunization Week April 21-28

 The flu has been reported widely across Texas - There is still time to get vaccinated!
 Visit texasflu for additional information or call and make your appointment today!

 Disease prevention is the key to public health.
 Vaccines work to protect infants, children and adults from illnesses and death caused by infectious diseases.
 Vaccines can help save lives by preventing diseases in the people who receive them and protect those people from those in the surrounding community who are unvaccinated, according to the National Immunization Program from the Centers for Disease Control and Prevention.

 Adults and children can receive regularly scheduled immunizations at Collin County Health Care Services as recommended by the

 Centers for Disease Control and Prevention (CDC).

 Adults receiving vaccinations and adults requesting vaccination(s) for a child are required to present an original, current, valid government issued photo ID prior to receiving immunization services.